nickdex/Rgb-Bulb-Node/README.md

 # RGB bulb Node Server

 A node server which controls and RGB bulb.
-It is done by using slider for Red, Green and Blue colors respectively.
+It is done by using slider for Red, Green and Blue colors respectively, along with a hexagon of colors

-## Communicating with Pi
+## Communicating with Pi/Arduino

-To send rbg values to Pi, use following schema to send data by PubNub
+To send rbg values to IoT device, use following schema to send data by PubNub
 ```
 {
   type: 'type', // Can be 'rgb' or 'button'